 5. Due Diligence

-6. Monthly Lunch/Dinner Meeting
+6. Monthly Lunch/Dinner Meeting (optional)

-Companies that pass due diligence present at monthly lunch/dinner meetings at most of the networks, introduced by the “deal lead”, who led the due diligence team.
-This allows the entrepreneurs to present to members who may not have seen their initial presentation.
+Companies that pass due diligence may present at monthly lunch/dinner meetings at most of the networks, introduced by the “deal lead”, who led the due diligence team.
+This enables the entrepreneurs to present to members who may not have seen their initial presentation.
 This is the final opportunity for entrepreneurs to garner enough interest from members to secure funding.
 Typically a signed term sheet is available when a company presents at this stage.
 Generally TCA members’ terms of investment follow “standard” terms for financings developed over the years by VCs and other sophisticated investors.